AI in Logistics: Addressing the Latest Challenges

-Companies benefit from applying AI in logistics and supply chain to optimize the routes for their fleet using weather and traffic conditions data.
+Companies benefit from applying AI in logistics and supply chains to optimize the routes for their fleet using weather and traffic conditions data.
 For example, managers can decrease the number of total vehicles and direct them to the locations where the demand is expected, which leads to significantly lower operational costs.
-Manufacturers can better optimize the number of vehicles to local warehouses and reduce operational costs.
+Manufacturers can better optimize the number of vehicles in local warehouses and reduce operational costs.

-A lot of obvious benefits can offer driverless vehicles.
+Driverless vehicles can offer a lot of obvious benefits.
 They reduce human error accidents and work around the clock.
 The market of autonomous ships will reach $13.8 billion by 2030.

 Tesla, Einride, Rolls-Royce, Daimler, and Volkswagen are working now on fully autonomous solutions.
 Rolls-Royce is focusing on full-electric cars and will not sell a plug-in hybrid car.